azgarmark/Quizora/README.md

 If both the players got the same score, then the one who took least time to complete the quiz will be declared as winner

 # Features
-Our project contains some extra functionalities like timer, progress bar, results review, etc.,
+The project contains extra functionalities like timer, progress bar, results review, etc.,

 # Navigation
 1. Home page